phetsims/phet-info/checklists/code_review_checklist.md

 #### **Memory Leaks**

 - [ ] Does a heap comparison using Chrome Developer Tools indicate a memory leak?
 (Describing this process is beyond the scope of this document.)
+There should be a GitHub issue showing the results of testing done by the primary developer.
 - [ ] For each common-code component (sun, scenery-phet, vegas, …) that opaquely registers observers or listeners, is there a call to that component’s `dispose` function, or documentation about why `dispose` is unnecessary?
 - [ ] Are there leaks due to registering observers or listeners?
 These guidelines should be followed, or documentation added about why following them is not necessary:
 	- [ ] AXON: `Property.link` is accompanied by `Property.unlink`.